fakoredeDamilola/donmovies/README.md

 ## PROJECT PURPOSE AND GOAL

 Donmovies is my first official nextJS application.
-When I decided to learn nextJS, I decided to follow a different approach, and not read the documentation, but actually learn it by building.
-I fell into lot and lot of squish tiny and big bugs( honestly I can almost draw them for you.
-I am sure they know my name by now.
-They will be like **yo guys Dammy has fallen into our trap again :)**), but all this just made me more determined and I am happy to say I built something I am really proud of.
+When I decided to learn nextJS, I decided to follow a different approach, and not read the documentation, but actually learn NextJS by building something.
+I am happy to say I built something I am really proud of.

 ---